Avindra Nath, M.D.

 Research Topics

-Neuropathogenesis of HIV infection : HIV reservoirs get established in the brain early during infection and current antiretroviral therapy does not impact the size of the reservoir.
-Our laboratory is focused on characterizing the virus in the brain by studying the mechanisms by which the virus enters glial cells and persists for extended periods of time.
-We have shown that the HIV-Tat protein is produced in the brain despite adequate antiretroviral therapy, hence we are trying understand its role in HIV pathogenesis and in developing means to block its effects.
-This is being accomplished by studying biological samples from a well characterized cohort of HIV-infected individuals and novel in vitro techniques for viral isolation and assays for viral protein detection and monitoring immune function in spinal fluid.
+- Neuropathogenesis of HIV infection: HIV reservoirs get established in the brain early during infection and current antiretroviral therapy does not impact the size of the reservoir.
+The brain also accumulates defective viral sequences, the role of which is poorly understood but is reminiscent of the endogenous retroviruses in the human genome.
+Our laboratory is focused on characterizing the virus in the brain and studying the mechanisms by which the virus persists for extended periods of time.
+We have shown that viral transcripts and viral proteins produced in the brain despite adequate antiretroviral therapy, hence we are developing means to block its effects.
+We have established a well characterized cohort of HIV-infected individuals to determine the various forms of neurological manifestations and underlying disease pathophysiology in the context of viral persistence.

-Role of endogenous retroviruses in neurological diseases : Retroviral sequences remain dormant in the human genome and occupy nearly 7-8% of the genomic sequence.
+- Role of endogenous retroviruses in neurological diseases: Retroviral sequences remain dormant in the human genome and occupy nearly 8% of the genomic sequence.
 We have shown that one of these viruses termed HERV-K (HML-2) is activated in patients with amyotrophic lateral sclerosis (ALS), and transgenic animals that express the envelope protein of HERV-K develop ALS like symptoms.
-Hence, we are now using a wide variety of in vitro, and in vivo studies to determine the mechanism by which its expression is regulated and causes neurotoxicity to motor neurons.
+Hence, we are now using a wide variety of in vitro, and in vivo studies to determine the physiological role of HERV-K in early stages of development and the mechanisms by which its expression is regulated and causes neurotoxicity to motor neurons.
 We are also developing new antiviral compounds and molecular techniques for blocking HERV-K.

-Undiagnosed Neuroimmune and neuroinfectious diseases : Undiagnosed neuroinflammatory diseases carry a huge burden with devastating consequences.
+- Undiagnosed Neuroimmune and neuroinfectious diseases: Undiagnosed neuroinflammatory diseases carry a huge burden with devastating consequences.
 In collaboration with other researchers in NINDS and other institutes, we are investigating these patients and developing new diagnostic methods and modes of treatment for these diseases.
 An example of which is our observation that patients with Nodding syndrome have autoantibodies to a newly discovered protein in the brain, liemodin-1, caused by a molecular mimicry with a protein in a parasite, onchocerca.
+We have also discovered that under certain circumstances, RNA viruses such as Dengue, Yellow Fever and likely West Nile virus can persist in the brain and present as a neurodegenerative disease.

 Biography